Main Menu

 Synonyms.
 Rana pipiens Group

-The records given here were published as R. pipiens (=Lithobates pipiens), but date from before the full extent of the leopard-frog taxonomic problem was appreciated.
+Most of the records given here were published as Rana pipiens (=Lithobates pipiens), but date from before the full extent of the leopard-frog taxonomic problem was appreciated.
 Thus they may represent L. pipiens or some other, related species.

 Sites.